-Review: AKKO World Tour Tokyo mechanical keyboard is as functional as it is adorable
+AKKO World Tour Tokyo mechanical keyboard review: as functional as it is adorable

 If you're looking for a cute keyboard to liven up your desk or complement your iPad, you'll want to check out the Akko World Tour Tokyo mechanical keyboard.